LucaIsMyName/fuzzyFindJs/README.md

 - [ ] Add (optional) dictionary imports for english, german ,spanish, france, ... as json files with the eg 500 most common expressions to be used as dictionary
   - [ ] implemenent a native way to use these dictionary ON top of your own OR instead
+- [ ] Numbers inside search -> need to be done way better
 - [ ]